addex12/Assets-and-Inventory-Management/README.md

 ## 🛡️ Security

-If you discover any security issues, please report them to [abuse@snipeitapp.com](mailto:abuse@snipeitapp.com).
-See [SECURITY.md](./SECURITY.md) for more details.
+If you discover any security issues, please report them to [security@orbalia.com](mailto:security@orbalia.com).

 ---

 ## 📧 Support

-For help and support, visit our [documentation](https://snipeit.readme.io/) or join our community forums.
+For help and support, contact our team at [support@orbalia.com](mailto:support@orbalia.com).

 ---